maple146/online-learning-website/README.md

 ## General info

-This project was made to put into practice everything that I know until now.
+I made this project to put into practice everything that I know until now.

 I learned a lot of things from this project such as: <br>
 * The difference between relative and absolute positions. <br>
 * How to use z-index to stack an element above another. <br>
 * The importance of color contrast. <br>
-* How to create a parallax scrolling effect. <br>
+* Create a parallax scrolling effect. <br>
-* How to create a sticky and responsive navigation bar. <br>
+* Create a sticky and responsive navigation bar. <br>
+* Use npm to install packages. <br>

+This was the first time that I have used SASS and HTML5 Boilerplate.<br> I did a basic usage of it but just being able to nest classes with SASS is awesome.<br>
+I'll tinker around with it to learn how to use it properly for future projects.

-Completing this project wasn't hard but very time-consuming, but I'm happy with the final result.<br>
+Completing this project wasn't hard but very time-consuming, but I'm happy with the result.
 I'm looking forward to learning more things with the next project.

 ## Screenshot